Can A Narcissist Become Obsessed With Someone?

 Last updated by Katie M.

-Now, narcissists are known for demonstrating a worrying lack of empathy along with deviously manipulative traits, oh, and before I forget to mention it, HUGE egos too.
-Yes, that’s right, they love spending hours looking in the mirror and being told how fabulous they are.
+Now, narcissists are known for demonstrating a worrying lack of empathy along with deviously manipulative traits, oh, and before I forget to mention it, HUGE egos too šŸ˜ˆ.
+Yes, thatā€™s right, they love spending hours looking in the mirror and being told how fabulous they are.
 To put it in other words, people with this personality disorder are firmly in love with themselves, to the point of being totally obsessed with their so-called perfection, but the question is, can they put their self-admiration aside enough to become preoccupied with someone else?
+If, on the other hand, you're looking to get a narcissist hooked on you, you're in the right place with these tips.

 Although at first glance, people with narcissistic personalities seem to be completely and utterly wrapped up in themselves, they do in fact find the strength and time to become obsessed with those they dream of manipulating.
-Now, I’m not trying to scare you, but narcissists love analyzing people’s personalities for their own personal gain, and in order to do so, they need to become very closely acquainted with their potential prey, which means stalking them on social media for example, meeting their friends and getting up very close and personal with them.
-When a person or in this case, potential victim, has caught their eye, they’ll spend hours and hours trying to learn everything about them, in an attempt to uncover their weaknesses because their goal is to manipulate them.
-For them, having insights on their prey is the key to grabbing control of their lives and breaking down their spirit.
+Narcissists may appear self-absorbed, but their need for control and validation often drives them to fixate on others.
+This obsession is not born out of love or admiration but rather a desire to dominate and manipulate.
+For them, people are tools to be used for their own gain, and once they set their sights on someone, they will stop at nothing to exert their influence.
+Now, Iā€™m not trying to scare you, but narcissists love analyzing peopleā€™s personalities for their own personal gain, and in order to do so, they need to become very closely acquainted with their potential prey, which means stalking them on social media for example, meeting their friends, and getting up very close and personal with them.

 Narcissistic behavior

 After all, in order to remain on top, hunters (in this case narcissists) must always know the inner workings of their prey and understand how they operate.
-Furthermore, being in control is what drives them, so having to scroll through years and years of MySpace statuses in order to dig up precious scoops about those they have set their sights on isn’t going to get in the way of their ultimate aim.
+Furthermore, being in control is what drives them, so having to scroll through years and years of MySpace statuses in order to dig up precious scoops about those they have set their sights on isnā€™t going to get in the way of their ultimate aim.

->>> Read; Who do narcissists target?
+>>> Read Who do narcissists target?

 Why might a narcissist obsess over one ex?

 When a narcissistic person becomes obsessive with an ex-partner, it may be the result of several factors related to their personality and emotional needs.
-Here are some possible explanations:
+Here are some possible explanations ā¬‡ļø:

 • Need for validation and admiration: Narcissistic people have a constant need to be admired and valued.
 When they no longer receive this validation from their ex-partner, they may become obsessive in the hope of re-establishing this source of approval.
-They may seek to reassure themselves that they are still desirable and superior to their ex-partner.

 • Need to feel superior: Narcissists have an exaggerated sense of their own importance, and seek to feel superior to others.
 Obsession with an ex-partner may be motivated by a desire to maintain the idea of being the best option, or to prove that they are irreplaceable.
-They may see the relationship with the ex-partner as a competition and be determined to be perceived as the winner.

 The 5 reasons why narcissists become obsessed with people

-Discover the inner workings of their minds and what fuels their compulsion below.
+Discover the inner workings of their minds and what fuels their compulsion below:

 • 1) Jealousy